VBukowsky81/SpringBootMVC/README.md

 Mostly, actual MVC processing is based on URL resource end-point mappings.
 How you set up these end-points is up to you.

+This project uses Thymeleaf as template engine, which is probably the best engine currently available.
+Template engines are simply view resolution systems.
+H2 - fantastic in-memory database.

 I can go on and on about MVC, and how amazing it is.
 But I will expand on this later.

 Thank you for your time!